YU000jp/logseq-plugin-daily-kanban/readme.md

 - How to display tooltips for editing, with Logseq API
 - How to convert Logseq as its own markdown
+- Please create query statements using the current page name or keywords (Author is not good at advanced queries).

 ---